alexandramilliron/Take-a-Walk/README.md

 This app allows a user to generate nearby restaurants and trails for an outing and leave reviews on how COVID-safe they were.

+The app’s backend utilizes a Flask framework and a SQL Alchemy ORM.
+The frontend is written in React, with styling completed in React Bootstrap.
+To generate the restaurants, trails, and the weather, the app utilizes the Yelp Fusion API, the Hiking Project API, and the Open Weather Map API.

 The app allows users to register for accounts and validates login credentials:

 ![](registerlogin.gif)